yyboy-RHH/yyboy-RHH/README.md

 -->

 👨‍💻 About Me
-- 💼 I’m a Junior Data Engineer, designing and building scalable data pipelines.
+- 💼 I’m a Data Engineer, designing and building scalable data pipelines.
 - 🌟 Passionate about solving complex data challenges.
 - 🔭 Enthusiastic about solving and researching all kinds of computer-related problems.
 - 💡 Proficient in data analyses and visualization.